January / February 2019

 Club Events 2019

 One 25 mile TT club Championship.
-Two Hill climbs at the Handpost Hill area, (one up to the Ridgeway the other up to Northaw Village) starting in the same place and going in opposite directions.
-The Brinley Lewis Trophy (Club 10m series) Nine fortnightly Wednesday evening events for the best seven out of nine.
+Hill Climb at Handpost Hill The Brinley Lewis Trophy (Club 10m series) Nine fortnightly Wednesday evening events for the best seven out of nine.
 Dates are as follows: April 17th Ware-Puckeridge May 1st Rush Green-Turnford May 15th Cole Green May 29th Ware-Puckeridge June 12th Rush Green-Turnford June 26th F20/25 Championship July 10th Cole Green July 24th Ware-Puckeridge Aug 7th Rush Green-Turnford Aug 21st Cole Green Aug 28th Hill Climb

 Social Events 2019